 When AI can act independently, governance must extend beyond policy and intent to actively shape how autonomy is granted, constrained, and overseen in practice.
 At a basic level, that begins with clearly defined boundaries of authority.
 Enterprises must be explicit about what an agentic system is allowed to decide, what actions it can initiate, and where human intervention is required.
 These boundaries should be treated as operational controls, not abstract guidelines.

-Oversight models also need to evolve.
-Traditional “human-in-the-loop” approaches, where people review and approve individual decisions, become impractical when decisions occur continuously or at machine speed.
-Instead, many enterprises are shifting toward “human-on-the-loop” models, where oversight focuses on monitoring behavior, reviewing outcomes, and intervening when systems deviate from expected norms.
+Oversight models also must evolve.
+Traditional “human-in-the-loop” approaches (where people review and approve individual decisions before execution) become impractical when decisions occur continuously or at machine speed.
+Instead, many enterprises are shifting toward “human-on-the-loop” models (where oversight focuses on monitoring behavior, reviewing outcomes, and intervening when systems deviate from expected norms rather than approving each action).

-Traceability is equally important.
+Traceability (the ability to reconstruct and explain the full chain of decisions and actions taken by a system) is equally important.
 Autonomous systems must generate clear records of decisions and actions so organizations can understand what happened, why, and whether it follows ethical and regulatory expectations.
 Without end-to-end visibility, enterprises may find themselves unable to reconstruct or defend autonomous decisions during compliance reviews or post-incident investigations.

 Finally, AI governance for autonomous systems must be adaptive.
 Agentic systems learn, integrate with new tools, and operate in changing environments.
-Managing autonomy responsibly requires embedding continuous controls—monitoring, constraining, and validating behavior in real time—rather than relying solely on policies and approvals that are defined before deployment.
+Managing autonomy responsibly requires embedding continuous controls, such as monitoring, constraining, and validating behavior in real time, rather than relying solely on policies and approvals that are defined before deployment.

 The role of testing, monitoring, and assurance